-Amazon Windows AMIs contain a set of drivers to permit access to Xen virtualized hardware.
+AWS Windows AMIs contain a set of drivers to permit access to Xen virtualized hardware.
 These drivers are used by Amazon EC2 to map the instance store and Amazon Elastic Block Store (Amazon EBS) volumes to the devices.
-The source files for the drivers are in the %ProgramFiles%RedHat (32-bit instances) or %ProgramFiles(x86)%RedHat (64-bit instances) directory.
-The two drivers are rhelnet, the RedHat Paravirtualized network driver, and rhelscsi, the RedHat SCSI miniport driver.

 Keeping Your Instances Updated